First listed on March 11, 1967. Range: Florida.

 For four winters, DeNicola has visited Feinberg's 14-acre property, hired by the Maryland nonprofit she helps run, Wildlife Rescue, Inc., to prove deer sterilization works.

 By now, DeNicola is like an old friend.
-He arrives with his laundry and takes his luggage up to the guest room without Feinberg having to point the way.
+He arrives with laundry from another deer sterilization job and takes bags of equipment up to a rec room without Feinberg having to point the way.
 Then he spends days darting the does with a tranquilizer so that they can be rushed to Feinberg's garage and sterilized in a makeshift operating theater.
 After the 30-minute procedure, does are returned to the woods.
 These days, eight of 10 does spotted around Feinberg's house have already had the procedure, and will never become pregnant again.

 It used to be that communities where deer eat gardens or dart in front of cars had few options but to recruit hunters or hire professionals like DeNicola to kill deer.
 Such culls must occur year after year for deer population reductions to last more than a period of months.
 Each cull removes a high percentage of the population, but surviving female deer continue to reproduce, while outside deer move in to replace those culled.
 [Contraception May Save Future Elephants from Culling ]